This page is designed to provide an overview of the equipment used in setting up and maintaining a saltwater aquarium.

 I was reluctant to upgrade from a hydrometer to a refractometer at first–but I was glad, once I did.
 Read more about how to use a refractometer here.

 Your thermometer helps you measure the temperature of your aquarium water.
 Plain and simple, your goal is to get your aquarium to the proper temperature and keep there, day-in and day-out.

-At a minimum, you should test for pH, ammonia, nitrates, nitrites and calcium.
+At a minimum, you should test for pH, ammonia, nitrates, nitrites, and calcium.
 You may also want to test for phosphates and copper.
-Most of the test kits have test tubes and reagents that react with the chemical being tested for to generate a color change.
+Most of the test kits have test tubes and reagents that react with the chemical being tested to generate a color change.
 You then compare the color in your test tube to a color swatch to determine what the concentration is in your saltwater aquarium.

 Another option is to purchase test strips.
 Test strips also generally work by color indicator, but they involve less actual work.
 Simply dip the strip, wait the proper amount of time and take the reading.

 Dosing units and reactors

 The last category of saltwater aquarium equipment is used for nutrient loading/supplementation equipment.
 These items are used to help boost the quality of the water to help stimulate growth and replenish the nutrients that your animals are taking out of the water.
 Two examples of nutrient loading/supplementation equipment are:

 - Dosing units